 Lucidchart is a general-purpose diagramming platform with strong collaboration features — comments, version history, integrations with Slack, Jira, Confluence, and Google Workspace.
 It has ERD-specific shapes and templates.
 The user interface is polished.
 It is used broadly in enterprise environments for all types of diagrams.

 Limitations: like draw.io, Lucidchart has no SQL awareness — column types are text labels, there is no constraint system, and there is no DDL export.
-The free tier limits diagrams to 60 objects.
-Paid plans start at $8/user/month.
+The free tier limits diagrams to 60 objects, with paid plans from $9/user/month.
 For actual database schema design that produces SQL, Lucidchart is the wrong tool.

 Verdict: excellent for presentation-quality diagrams and collaboration in existing workflows; not suitable for schema design that needs to generate SQL.